flutter/website/src/development/platform-integration/android/chromeos.md

 ---
-title: Building for ChromeOS with Flutter
+title: Targeting ChromeOS with Android
 description: Platform-specific considerations for building for ChromeOS with Flutter.
-toc: true
-short-title: ChromeOS development
 ---

 This page discusses considerations unique to building